-CAUTION - CHANGES TO THE [name] TRAFFIC SEPARATION SCHEME[RC NEED TO RETAIN CHARTS [1234, 2345 and 2346] The routeing information and associated buoyage shown on this chart incorporates

-The routeing information and associated buoyage shown on this chart incorporates the changes scheduled for imple at [time] UTC [date and year].
-Existing charts [1234, 2345 and 2346] should continue to be used until these champlemented; they will be updated independently and withdrawn cancelled shortly after the implementation date.
+CAUTION - CHANGES TO THE (name) TRAFFIC SEPARATION SCHEME([ROUTEING MEASURES] -NEED TO RETAIN CHARTS [1234, 2345 and 2346] The routeing information and associated buoyage shown on this chart incorporates the changes scheduled for implementation at [time] UTC [date and year].
+Existing charts [1234, 2345 and 2346] should continue to be used until these changes are implemented; they will be updated independently and cancelled shortly after the implementation date.

-B-621.5 A legend stating the implementation date and referring to the Caution should be included on the NE or NC adjacent to the area of change, e.g.
+B-621.5 A legend stating the implementation date and referring to the Caution should be included on the NE or NC adjacent to the area of change, eg: